What Matters in LLM-Based Feature Extractor for Recommender? A Systematic Analysis of Prompts, Models, and Adaptation: RecXplore Framework

-\paragraph{Training Stage.} We investigate two training modes, distinguished by whether the LLM's parameters are updated: \begin{itemize} \item Frozen LLM (Single-Stage Training): In this mode, the LLM's parameters remain unchanged throughout training.
-The training process focuses solely on optimizing the parameters of the Adaptation Module and the downstream SASRec, driven entirely by the recommendation task's loss function (e.g., cross-entropy loss). \item Fine-tuned LLM (Two-Stage Training): This mode consists of two stages.
-In the first stage, the LLM is fine-tuned on recommendation data using Parameter-Efficient Fine-Tuning (PEFT) techniques like LoRA to instill domain knowledge.
-In the second stage, the fine-tuned LLM is frozen, and its superior output features are used to train the Adaptation Module and SASRec. \end{itemize} \paragraph{Inference Stage.} To ensure the low-latency responses required for industrial applications, all item semantic embeddings are pre-computed and cached offline.
-During online inference, the system only needs to perform a forward pass through the lightweight Adaptation Module and the Sequential Module.
-This completely avoids real-time calls to the LLM, thus guaranteeing efficient recommendation services.
+We investigate two training modes, distinguished by whether the LLM parameters are updated.
+In \emph{Frozen LLM} (single-stage training), the LLM is kept fixed and we optimize only the Adaptation Module and the downstream SASRec using the recommendation loss (e.g., cross-entropy).
+In \emph{Fine-tuned LLM} (two-stage training), we first adapt the LLM on recommendation data via parameter-efficient fine-tuning (PEFT; e.g., LoRA) to inject domain knowledge, and then freeze the adapted LLM to generate item embeddings for training the Adaptation Module and SASRec.